archetect/archetect.github.io/src/features.md

 ## Smart Pluralization and Singularization

-Most content generators that provide any kind of pluralization capability generally check to see if your input ends with and 's' or not, and adds one if it's missing.
-Archetect is a capable of applying correct pluralizations and singularizations based on the rules and exceptions of the English Language.
+Most content generators that provide any sort of pluralization capability generally check to see if your input ends with an 's' or not, and then adds one if it's missing.
+Archetect applies correct pluralizations and singularizations based on the rules of, and exceptions to, the English Language.

 * `{{ 'soliloquy' | pluralize }}` => soliloquies
 * `{{ 'calf' | pluralize }}` => calves
 * `{{ 'gas' | pluralize }}` => gases
 * `{{ 'tax' | pluralize }}` => taxes
 * `{{ 'wife' | pluralize }}` => wives
+* `{{ 'cactus' | pluralize }}` => cacti